Dudeiebot/Dudeiebot/README.md

 ### Hi there 👋, Dudeiebot here

-ErrorConfirmedBot := "Oh Dude is nat confirmed a BOT"
+ErrorConfirmedBot := "Oh Dude is not confirmed a BOT"

 <!--START_SECTION:waka-->
 <!--END_SECTION:waka-->